laravel/docs/sail.md

     php artisan sail:install

-You may wish to add multiple services, please use commas to separate your choises:
+You may wish to add multiple services, please use commas to separate your selections:

     0, 3, 8